Mahadev94/Demo_Project_001/README.md

-# This is the demo ML Project Pipeline for common use cases.
+# This is the demo for End to End Machine Learning Project Pipeline for common use cases.